New Segments Of Mexico Border Wall ‘Will Fail’ According To Engineering Report

-The newly-built, privately funded segment of the wall along the United States-Mexico border is going to fail, according to a court-mandated engineering report.
+The newly built, privately funded segment of the wall along the United States-Mexico border is going to fail, according to a court-mandated engineering report.
 As ProPublica revealed, the question isn’t whether it will fall into the Rio Grande, but “a matter of when.”

-The 3-mile segment of the wall is the focus of litigation involving Steve Bannon, President Donald Trump’s former chief strategist and adviser, and Brian Kolfage.
-Bannon and Kolfage are accused of taking crowdsourced money to built the wall for their non-profit “We Build the Wall” initiative, but instead used some of the funds to support their lavish lifestyles.
+The 3-mile segment of the wall is the focus of litigation involving Steve Bannon — President Donald Trump’s former chief strategist and adviser — and Brian Kolfage.
+Bannon and Kolfage are accused of taking crowdsourced money to build the wall for their non-profit “We Build the Wall” initiative, but instead used some of the funds to support their lavish lifestyles.

-Built by North Dakota-based Fisher Sand and Gravel, reports in May suggested that the wall, which company president Tommy Fisher has touted as the “Lamborghini” of walls, was not constructed to withstand the local environment.
+Built by North Dakota-based Fisher Sand and Gravel, reports in May suggested that the wall — which company president Tommy Fisher has touted as the “Lamborghini” of walls — was not constructed to withstand the local environment.

 As part of a separate lawsuit against Fisher’s company, engineers further examined the wall and found that parts of the structure would topple over if further work wasn’t done to shore it up.